rdi-berkeley/responsible-genai/index.md

 Students enrolling in one unit are expected to submit an article that summarizes either one of the lectures or the <a href="https://rdi.berkeley.edu/events/sbcberkeley">Future of Decentralization, AI, and Computing Summit</a>.
 Students enrolling in more than one units are expected to submit a lab assignment and a project instead of the article.
 The project of students enrolling in 2 units should have a written report, which can be a survey in a certain area related to LLMs.
-The project of students enrolling in 3 units should also have an implementation (coding) component that programmatically interacts with LLMs, and the project of students enrolling in 4 units should have a very significant implementation component with the potential for either real world impacts or intellectural contributions.
+The project of students enrolling in 3 units should also have an implementation (coding) component that programmatically interacts with LLMs, and the project of students enrolling in 4 units should have a very significant implementation component with the potential for either real world impacts or intellectual contributions.
 The grade breakdowns for students enrolled in different units are the following:

 |                              | 1 unit | 2 units | 3/4 units |